atul-github/loopback-graphql-ext/README.md

 # loopback-graphql-ext (WIP)

 Executing queries on loopback models using GraphQL.
 This gives you intellisense while forming queries in GraphiQL.
-See [Examples](./EXAMPLE.md)
+See [Sample Project](https://github.com/atul-github/loopback-graphql-ext-example)

 ## Installation